Flo0807/farens.me/priv/resources/articles/2023/02-09-hello-world.md

 ## Conclusion

-I recommend that every developer create a little playground project to try out new features and experiment with new technologies.
+I recommend that every developer creates a little playground project to try out new features and experiment with new technologies.
 It can be a blog, a portfolio, or a small web application, and it does not have to be public.
 It's a great way to learn new things and keep up with the latest technologies.
 This website and blog is my playground and I am happy with the result.
 I look forward to writing more articles and adding new features.